bhaddacak/bhaddacak.github.io/_pages/platform3.md

 ---
 title: "Pāli Platform 3"
 permalink: /platform3
+is_article: true
+date: 2024-10-18 12:00:00 +0700
 ---

+- TOC
+{:toc}

 ![Pāli Platform 3's About](/assets/images/platform3-about-dark.png)

-Finally, it is here.
-This about window has something hidden.
+Finally, `Pāli Platform 3` is here.
+The look is not much different, but its functions surpass the old one in many respects.
+This About window has something hidden.
 Let us find out.

 ## Links

-The program is in alpha state by now, but everything has been done.
-Let us test.
+The program in its beta state is quite stable now, but testing is still needed.
+Let us help the making the best Pāli tool.
+Now the program comes with an updating system or `Patch Installer`.
+If patches are available, the program can load and install them to itself.
+This is not automatically, so the users have to learn how the system works.

 ### Executable